-(10) Staff who are experiencing Family and Domestic Violence may contact their manager, their next up manager, another senior manager.
-Alternatively, they may wish to contact a People & Culture Family Violence Contact Officer, Staff Health, Wellbeing and Inclusion, Safer Communities or P&C team member.
+(8) Staff who are experiencing Family and Domestic Violence may contact their supervisor, their manager, their next up manager, another senior manager.
+Alternatively, they may wish to contact a representative from People & Culture (P&C), Staff Health, Wellbeing and Inclusion, Safer Communities or People & Culture team members.
 Those involved should work together, confidentially, to coordinate support for the staff member.
+The range of services are outlined in Part E: Resources of this Policy.

-(11) It is recognised that staff experiencing Family and Domestic Violence may disclose their experience in a discussion with their manager.
+- (9) It is recognised that staff experiencing Family and Domestic Violence may disclose their experience in a discussion with their supervisor and/or manager.
 They may also disclose to another trusted staff member either within or outside their immediate work unit.
-Employees who are informed by another of Family and Domestic Violence should encourage the affected staff member to review this Policy, related support materials and direct them to the areas of the University that can assist.
+Employees who are informed by another of Family and Domestic Violence should encourage the affected staff member to review this Policy, related support materials and direct them to the areas of the University that can assist. - (10) The University will take reasonable steps to keep any information about a staff member's situation that is received as part of taking this leave confidential.
+This includes: - a. information about the staff member giving notice that they're taking the leave; - b. any evidence provided in support of the leave; - c. payslips will not specifically refer to family and domestic violence leave. - (11) The University can disclose this information in some situations.
+For example, if it is required by law, it is necessary to protect the life, health or safety of the staff member or another person.
+The University will seek to obtain the information the staff member and where possible obtain consent of the staff member.